 There are many methods and credit cards that will help you earn Ultimate Rewards points.
 But in order to take advantage of this new Pay Yourself Back benefit through September 2021, you must hold either the Chase Sapphire Preferred Card or the Chase Sapphire Reserve.

 To start with, The Chase Sapphire Preferred Card is one of our favorites.
 It earns 2x points per dollar spent on dining out at restaurants and travel expenses.

-You’ll also earn 60,000 Chase Ultimate Rewards Points bonus after spending $4,000 in the first three months of card membership.
+For a limited time, you’ll also earn an 80,000 Chase Ultimate Rewards Points bonus after spending $4,000 in the first three months of card membership.

 Click Here to learn more about the Chase Sapphire Preferred Card.

 Considering the card has only a $95 annual fee, you can come out way ahead.
 Using just this method, 80,000 points would be worth $1,000 towards an Airbnb stay.
 But the beauty of these points is how flexible they are.
 There are literally hundreds of ways to use them.
 Make sure to read our post on 8 great ways to use the points bonus on the Chase Sapphire Preferred Card.